 Looking for a wedding planner in France to guide you through your wedding planning journey?
 Tell us about your vision!

-Postscript: I was delighted to have a chat with our past bride, Leslie, whose personal blog has gotten traction among couples embarking on their own wedding planning journeys.
+Postscript: I was delighted to have a recent chat with our past bride, Leslie.
+Her personal blog has gotten traction among couples embarking on their own wedding planning journeys.
 A recent post of hers gave a bit of insight on planning a wedding in France, with input from yours truly.